Down the Line

 On March 24, 2014, I spoke at the Wabash Humanities Colloquium.
 My talk was entitled, “Deliberation Gone Wild: An Aristotelian Response to the Foucaultian Critique.”
 Addressing Foucault’s criticism of Habermas that deliberative democracy fails because structures of power intervene to prevent everyone with a stake in the deliberation from being involved even to the point where those in power decide what it means to be reasonable or rational, I argue that Aristotle’s conception of deliberation and political life keeps the question of what it means to be rational, what it means to live well, and who should be a part of the community as a constant concern that remains before the community and hence keeps it in practice, open.
 Good conversation especially questions about the cultural sense of this power as articulated in Aristotle’s sense of ethos were raised.

-On March 16, 2014, I gave the keynote lecture at the Pennsylvania Circle for Ancient Philosophy which met at Villanova University (Storify curated by Chris Long).
-My talk was called, “What’s the Matter?
-The Politics of Nature in Aristotle’s Biology.”
-I’m turning my attention to Aristotle’s biology to address some criticism that Aristotle’s concept of nature really is at bottom a form of artifice and his biology is evidence of that.
-I was especially pleased to be able to follow the roundtable on Aryeh Kosman’s book, The Activity of Being, which included accounts of the book from Chris Long, Walter Brogan and Joshua Hayes as well as introductory remarks from Rebecca Goldner. #PCAP14 I gave an earlier version of this talk at the University of South Florida in January.
+On March 16, 2014, I gave the keynote lecture at the Pennsylvania Circle for Ancient Philosophy which met at Villanova University (Storify curated by Chris Long). #PCAP14 I gave an earlier version of this talk at the University of South Florida in January.

 On March 12, 2014, I spoke at Rowan University in South Jersey, having been invited by my good friend Ed Kazarian.
 I spoke on a project I’ve been working on to think of the public philosopher in Aristotle.
 The talk was called, “Not Slavery, But Salvation: Aristotle and the Big vs. Small Government Dilemma.”

-I used the research funds from my Byron K. Trippet Assistant Professorship to travel to Greece the last two summers.
-I discussed blogging the trip at Wabash’s annual presentation of faculty research, the Ides of August, on August 22, 2014 which was written up by Wabash FYI.
+I used the research funds from my Byron K. Trippet Assistant Professorship to travel to Greece in 2014 and 2015.
+I discussed blogging the first trip at Wabash’s annual presentation of faculty research, the Ides of August, on August 22, 2014, which was written up by Wabash FYI.